Estimated reading time: 4 minutes

 We both need extensive knowledge of the building as a system and code knowledge, both undergo specialized training and continuing education and strive to provide objective assessments.

-We prioritize safety, produce written documentation of our findings, adhere to professional standards, and engage in continuing education to stay current with evolving building practices and regulations.
+We prioritize safety, document our findings in writing, adhere to professional standards, and engage in continuing education to stay current with evolving building practices and regulations.

 Why You Need Both